anshuw1/Prometheus-Grafana-Automation-Setup/README.md

 ```

 ## Contributing
-We welcome contributions!
-Please fork the repository, create a pull request with your changes.
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+---

+Feel free to reach out if you have any questions or need further assistance.